WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### CloudWatch

-- **logs send to CloudWatch in 60sec interval IF there are reqests flowing through the load balancer**
+- **logs send to CloudWatch in 60sec interval IF there are requests flowing through the load balancer**

 - this is not the same as `access logs`. **Access logs contains details about a single request**, the CloudWatch metrics give you **broader view on the ALB as a whole**.